hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_simple_graphic_of_a_digital__5aa3f6e6-8775-4831-a872-48ec9ddc63cc-0_0.content.md

 ## Contact Us

 Have questions or feedback about our countdown timer wallpaper?
 We'd love to hear from you!
-Get in touch with us at [email protected] or follow us on Twitter @_countdowntimer.
+Get in touch with us at me@pavolhejny.com or follow us on Twitter @_countdowntimer.

 ---